nextleap-project/countermitm/source/online-cc.rst

     when constructing this block.
     ( Effectively a cross chain signature )

-In addition we include a header for the latest CC block in the encrypted and signed part of the message:
+In addition we include a header with the head imprint for the latest CC block in the encrypted and signed part of the message:

-   GossipClaims: <my last CC block (which contains references to previous blocks)>
+   GossipClaims: <head imprint of my last CC block>

+The latest CC block can be retrieved from online services (SI).
+In addition an online service (STM) allowes detecting if new blocks have been published afterwards.

+Optimization: We can include
-Optimization: Instead of sending the entire block we can send proofs of inclusion for the gossiped keys.
+proofs of inclusion for the gossiped keys in the headers.
+This way the inclusion in the given block could be verified offline.

 Constructing New Blocks